 Member:

-Royal Society of Antiquaries of Ireland, Wicklow Archaeological Society, The Folklore of Ireland Society, Irish Actors' Equity, Society of Authors, Dublin Yarnspinners, Storytellers of Ireland (Aos Scéal Éireann), Red Internacional de Cuentacuentos, Heritage in Schools, Writers in Schools.
+Wicklow Archaeological Society, The Folklore of Ireland Society, Irish Actors’ Equity, Society of Authors, Dublin Yarnspinners, Storytellers of Ireland (Aos Scéal Éireann), Red Internacional de Cuentacuentos (International Storytelling Network), Writers in Schools.

 Richard Marsh at the court of Henry VIII in 1525

-Richard Marsh at the Mount Clemens, Michigan, Tellabration 21 November 1998 Storytelling tours in the US have taken me to Washington, Oregon, California, Michigan, Ohio, New York, New Jersey, Pennsylvania.
+Richard Marsh at the Mount Clemens, Michigan, Tellabration 21 November 1998 Storytelling tours in the US have taken me to Washington, Oregon, California, Michigan, Ohio, New York, New Jersey, Pennsylvania, Massachusetts, New Hampshire, Vermont.

-Spain and the Basque Country: Sabadell, Móstoles, Sabiñánigo, Jaca, Zaragoza, Bilbao, Pamplona, Santander, Palencia, León, Zamora, Ponferrada, Ourense, La Coruña, Avilés, Salamanca, Málaga, Fuengirola, El Ejido, Jaén, Mérida, Valdemoro, Llanes, Mieres, Burgos, San Sebastian, Getxo, Barakaldo, Torrelavega, Vitoria-Gasteiz, Oviedo, Calamocha, Monreal del Campo, Teruel, Gandía, Fuenlabrada, Segovia, Leganés, Ávila, Toledo, Arévalo, Villagarcía de Arousa, Pontevedra, Ferrol, Guadix, Motril, La Laguna, Puerto de la Cruz, Las Palmas, Telde, Ingenio, Puerto del Rosario, Ribadeo, Viveiro, Vigo, Córdoba, Sevilla, San Fernando (Cádiz), Marbella, Ronda, Granada, Loja, Órgiva.
+Spain and the Basque Country: Sabadell, Móstoles, Sabiñánigo, Jaca, Zaragoza, Bilbao, Pamplona, Santander, Palencia, León, Zamora, Ponferrada, Ourense, A Coruña, Avilés, Salamanca, Málaga, Fuengirola, El Ejido, Jaén, Mérida, Valdemoro, Llanes, Mieres, Burgos, San Sebastian, Getxo, Barakaldo, Torrelavega, Vitoria-Gasteiz, Oviedo, Calamocha, Monreal del Campo, Teruel, Gandía, Fuenlabrada, Segovia, Leganés, Ávila, Toledo, Arévalo, Villagarcía de Arousa, Pontevedra, Ferrol, Guadix, Motril, La Laguna, Puerto de la Cruz, Las Palmas, Telde, Ingenio, Puerto del Rosario, Ribadeo, Viveiro, Vigo, Córdoba, Sevilla, San Fernando (Cádiz), Marbella, Ronda, Granada, Loja, Órgiva, Miranda de Ebro, Irún, Tolosa, Ordizia, Santurtzi, Laredo, Castro Urdiales.

 Richard Marsh at The Irish Cultural Centre of New England, Canton MA, 16 November 2007.
 Photo by Karen Chace.